Courses

 NordVPN’s download page lists the VPN’s requirements for Linux users.

-As far as pricing goes, NordVPN is somewhere in the middle of the pack if you opt for a two-year plan.
+As far as pricing goes, NordVPN offers the best value for money if you opt for a two-year plan.
 If you do, and decide you don’t want to type out long commands every time you need a VPN, there is a 30-day period in which you can get a refund.
 You can find out more about it in our NordVPN review.

 linux surfshark